pavangk7/gcc-2.0-user-documentation/policy-as-code/overview.md

 GCC2.0 adopts a light-touch approach in compliance monitoring to improve security posture while ensuring that the security measures are not overly restrictive.

-AWS Security Hub is a Cloud Security Posture Management (CSPM) that checks AWS services and resources against security best practices and aggregates compliance alerts onto the Security Hub Findings dashboard.
+AWS Security hub is a Cloud Security Posture Management (CSPM) that checks AWS services and resources against security best practices and aggregates compliance alerts onto the Security hub findings dashboard.
-Security Hub with AWS config and EventBridge are used in GCC 2.0 as the main PaC toolchain to detect non-compliant settings or resources in the tenant environment.
+Security Hhb with AWS config and EventBridge are used in GCC 2.0 as the main PaC toolchain to detect non-compliant settings or resources in the tenant environment.

 ## What does GCC 2.0 PaC cover